arshiabatool/Sathubs_NOC/README.md

 refreshes, it re-downloads the CSV, so it always reflects the sheet's current values — completely free, no API key, no quota limits to worry about for normal use.

-**Requirement:** the sheet must be shared as **"Anyone with the link → Viewer"** (File → Share → General access), since Streamlit Community Cloud runs anonymously with no Google login.

-> If your data is sensitive and you don't want it link-shareable, see
-> **Section 6 — Private sheet option (service account)** at the bottom.

----

 ## 3. Where to put your Google Sheet URLs / IDs